barnehcodes/Rag-Based-LLM_AUIChat/README.md

 **📌 Modular ZenML pipeline**  |  **📌 Experiment tracking with MLflow**  |  **📌 RAG architecture powered by Qdrant**\
 **📌 Feature store integrated (feast)** | **📌 Gradio chatbot UI** | **📌 Chunking, embedding, and LLM evaluation experiments**

+### 📊 Project Mind Map Visualization

+We've created a comprehensive mind map of the project architecture and components.
+To explore the interactive visualization:

+1. Open the `mindMap.html` file in your browser
+2. Use the interactive controls to expand/collapse branches
+3. Explore the detailed breakdown of all system components

+The mind map provides a visual overview of our RAG-based system including the pipeline architecture, MLflow integration, ZenML orchestration, user interfaces, API layer, evaluation framework, and project structure.

 ##
 ![ZenML runing the pipeine ](rag_based_llm_auichat/reports/figures/output.png)